NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 You’ll have the option to reset your Okta password if you need to.

-You can also access the service directly through Okta by selecting ‘RAVS (PROD) app’.
+You can also access the service from the Okta ‘My Apps’ dashboard by selecting ‘RAVS (PROD) app’.

 ### Users without an Okta account